MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI after failover." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-   If you don't observe this behavior, it may be because the Traffic Manager is taking time to update DNS to point to the failover site.
-The problem could also be your browser has cached the DNS name resolution result that points to the failed site.
+   If you don't observe this behavior, it might be because the Traffic Manager is taking time to update DNS to point to the failover site.
+The problem could also be that your browser cached the DNS name resolution result that points to the failed site.
 Wait for a while and refresh the page again.

 > [!NOTE]
 > A production-ready HA/DR solution would account for continually copying the WLS configuration from the primary to the secondary clusters on a regular schedule.
 For details on how to do this, see the references to the Oracle documentation at the end of the article.

 To automate the failover, consider using alerts on Traffic Manager metrics and Azure Automation.
-See [Alerts on Traffic Manager metrics](/azure/traffic-manager/traffic-manager-metrics-alerts#alerts-on-traffic-manager-metrics) and [Use an alert to trigger an Azure Automation runbook](/azure/automation/automation-create-alert-triggered-runbook) for more information.
+For more information, see [Alerts on Traffic Manager metrics](/azure/traffic-manager/traffic-manager-metrics-alerts#alerts-on-traffic-manager-metrics) and [Use an alert to trigger an Azure Automation runbook](/azure/automation/automation-create-alert-triggered-runbook).

 ### Fail back to the primary site